-These are my notes and quotes from an amazing book and audiobook that I've read three times.
+These are my notes and quotes from an amazing book and audiobook that I've read three times, Can't Hurt Me by David Goggins (only $2.99 on Amazon in July 2019!).
 I've included quotes and from both the book and the audiobook, which has some off-the-cuff commentary delivered by Goggins himself in his usual highly animated and emphatic style, full of swear words.

 Warning: I will not edit out David Goggins' swearwords.
 They are part and parcel of him.
 If you don't like them, don't listen to him, and don't read this.